stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 No. Even in the early stages.
-Call us- call us mad optimists, but we were planning for multiple seasons because if you plan for just one season and you wrap it all up completely nicely, there's kind of nothing left to do in season two.
-And I think there are shows that have, you know, suffered from being like, "Well, y'know what?
+Call us mad optimists, but we were planning for multiple seasons, because if you plan for just one season and you wrap it all up completely nicely, there's kind of nothing left to do in season two.
+And I think there are shows that have, you know, suffered from being like, "Well, you know what?
 We might not get renewed" and then they do and they're like _(frightened)_ "Oh, quickly!
 Write something new!"

 #### BEN